bakonpancakzz/stickerboard/README.md

 # 🍡 `stickerboard`

-A program that allows trolls to paste inappropriate stickers on my [Gitea Profile](https://git.panca.kz/bakonpancakz).
+A program that allows trolls to paste inappropriate stickers on my Profile.
 Contribute to the efforts [here](https://stickers.panca.kz)!

 <p align="center">